russell/fairy-slipper-migration/api_doc/telemetry/v2-tags.rst

 .. swagger:tag:: alarms
    :synopsis: Alarms

-   Lists, creates, gets details for, updates, and deletesalarms.
+   Lists, creates, gets details for, updates, and deletes alarms.

 .. swagger:tag:: meters
    :synopsis: Meters

    Creates, lists all, and lists samples for meters.
-Computes andlists statistics for samples in a specified time range.
+Computes and lists statistics for samples in a specified time range.

-   For list operations, if you do not explicitly set the ``limit`` query parameter, a default limit is applied.The default limit is the ``default_api_return_limit`` configuration option value.
+   For list operations, if you do not explicitly set the ``limit`` query parameter, a default limit is applied.
+The default limit is the ``default_api_return_limit`` configuration option value.

 .. swagger:tag:: samples